School Name

 Academics

-57 percent of results at A-level are A* or A
+71 per cent of results at A-Level are A* or A.

 School Profile

-Benenden is one of the leading boarding schools in Britain.
-Founded in 1923, it is situated in 250 acres of attractive parkland in Kent, just an hour from London.
-There are 560 girls in the School, aged 11-18.
+Benenden School is one of the leading boarding schools in the world, offering girls aged 11 to 18 ‘A Complete Education’.
+Founded in 1923, the school is situated in 250 acres of attractive parkland in Kent, just an hour from London.
+Ninety-five per cent of the 550 students are boarders, and a large number of the 440 staff live on-site.

 Head teacher